-- You have one shot to get the right planner for the year.
+- You have one shot at getting the right planner for the year.
 Art teachers like Planbook, a web-based lesson planning system that encourages students, administrators, and other teachers to interact with a teacher’s plans.
 Try it free for thirty days.
 Erin Condren Planbooks are also highly thought of.
-This planbook, similar to the Eric Condren ones, also came recommended and is sold on Amazon.
+This planner, similar to the Eric Condren ones, also came recommended and is sold on Amazon.

 - Art teacher Teresa Anasagasti starts the year with an art room scavenger hunt to acquaint them with the art room and where things are located.
 “I get to just sit back and watch as they figure out where everything is!” she shares.

 - Use magazine pages as palettes!
 Skip plastic palettes and use old magazines.
 The student squeezes the paint onto the top page and uses it for a period, mixing it on the magazine page.
 At the end of the period, you rip off the page, fold it in half and toss it in the garbage can.
 Quick and easy!
 Another clever teacher uses the laminator scraps from her school’s laminator.

 - Art teacher Celeste Joy Bowman recommends painting the end of your paint brushes with different nail polish colors (others use spray paint) for fast organizing instead of looking at tiny numbers or trying to look at brush size.
 She adds, be in a well-ventilated area when marking your material.

 - Make cleaning up a fun contest and use a smart board timer.